habi/acinar-analysis-manuscript/manuscript.md

 ### Total alveolar number

 In this study, we assessed the number of alveoli per acinus.
-The alveolar By multiplication of the number of acini by the number of alveoli we estimate a total amount of alveoli per lung of 0.64 +- 0.34, 1.23 +- 0.39, 2.65 +- 0.57 and 3.01 +- 0.58 million alveoli for days 4, 10, 21, & 60, respectively.
+By multiplication of the number of acini by the number of alveoli we estimate a total amount of alveoli per lung of 0.64 +- 0.34, 1.23 +- 0.39, 2.65 +- 0.57 and 3.01 +- 0.58 million alveoli for days 4, 10, 21, & 60, respectively.
 Tschanz et al. estimated these total numbers of alveoli per lung as 0.823 +- 0.01, 3.538 +- 1.26, 14.303 +- 3.08 and 19.297 +- 3.06 million alveoli for days 4, 10, 21, & 60, respectively [@doi:10.1152/japplphysiol.01355.2013], Table 1).
 On average, our results are five times smaller but show the same trend when linearly scaled with a factor of 5.04.
 The values from Tschanz et al. overlap well with our linearly scaled values, as shown in figure @fig:08.